codeforamerica/tax-benefits-backend/README.md

 gh workflow run <workflow>.yaml -f config=backend
 ```

-You can then run `gh workflow list --workflow plan.yaml` to see the status of
+You can then run `gh run list --workflow <workflow>.yaml` to see the status of
 the execution and get its id.
 With this id, you can watch the run and get the
 logs: